Frequently Asked Questions Regarding PARCC Assessments

 11. Who will have access to student PARCC test results?

-The school district will treat PARCC results in the same way as NJASK results.
+The school district will treat PARCC results in the same way for all standarized testing.
 They will be seen by school personnel and parents, and results will also be a part of the student’s cumulative file.

 12. What is the cost of administering the PARCC specifically to our district?